instantOS/instantos.github.io/development/instantMENU.md

 instantMENU is a general purpose menu that is used for most GUIs in instantOS.
-It started as a dmenu fork and was rewritten in Rust; it keeps the dmenu workflow (items on stdin, selection on stdout, full keyboard control) while adding mouse support, animations, icon prefixes, comments, alt-tab behaviour and more.
+It started as a dmenu fork and was rewritten in Rust; it keeps the dmenu workflow (items on stdin, selection on stdout, full keyboard control) while adding mouse support, animations, icon prefixes, comments, alt-tab behaviour, a value slider mode and more.
 It runs natively on **X11 and Wayland** (auto-detected via `WAYLAND_DISPLAY`, or forced with `--backend x11` / `--backend wayland`).

 ## Command line